pondurupurnachandrarao-cmd/CPP_Programs/README.md

 4. A C++ program to read two variables and print the sum of these two variables.

 5. A C++ program to read two variables and print all Arithmetic Operations.

+6. A C++ program to check the given number is Positive or Negative.